-Models of human decision making, memory and cognitive architecture.
-'However, the central aim Inferences, inferential rules and syllogisms. of training is to encourage Questioning techniques which avoid inducing biases. the regular use of debiasing Framing effects or the impact on answers of how a question is asked. measures as this repetition Critical thinking, deductive and inductive reasoning. is key to inducing the self- Metacognition or thinking about thinking. perpetuating 'changes in brain The knowledge around cognitive biases, their traps and pitfalls. circuits' necessary for habit Specific debiasing measures. formation, and hence the Recognising situations that are high risk for biases. maintenance of the debiasing Cultural differences in styles of thinking. habit.'
+'However, the central aim of training is to encourage the regular use of debiasing measures as this repetition is key to inducing the self-perpetuating 'changes in brain circuits' necessary for habit formation, and hence the maintenance of the debiasing habit.'

 3. Prevention.
 Stopping cognitive biases before they occur is important for effective decision making.
-This task is aided by the identification and avoidance of situations that are high risk for biases.
-For example, biases are more common when our brains are tired, not concentrating or distracted.
-So, paying attention, avoiding fatigue and minimising interruptions are obvious but straightforward preventative measures.
-Similarly, excessive material, records or documents can distract or divert the brain from the nub of an issue and so the removal of extraneous or irrelevant information is also suggested.
-Concise, high quality information has the reverse effect.
-Other higher risk situations that are preventable include resource shortages, emotional influences [Box 4] and even being hungry.
+This task is aided by the identification and avoidance of situations that are high risk for biases.27 For example, biases are more common when our brains are tired, not concentrating or distracted.
+So, paying attention, avoiding fatigue and minimising interruptions are obvious but straightforward preventative measures.28 Similarly, excessive material, records or documents can distract or divert the brain from the nub of an issue and so the removal of extraneous or irrelevant information is also suggested.29 Concise, high quality information has the reverse effect.
+Other higher risk situations that are preventable include resource shortages, emotional influences [Box 4] and even being hungry.30